guybedford/es-module-shims/README.md

 The above will then correctly execute both `a` and `b`, with only the `b` importer being polyfilled.

+Note that shimmed graphs will always support correct mappings - the above rules only apply to the initial polyfill engagement.

 #### Reading current import map state

 To make it easy to keep track of import map state, es-module-shims provides a `importShim.getImportMap` utility function, available only in shim mode.